annechh/annechh/README.md

 My name is Anne-Cathrine Hauge.
 Cool of you to pop into my Github Profile 😎

+About me
+---
-I am currenty studying Front-End Development at Noroff School of technology and digital media.
+Living at the west coast of Norway I am currenty doing online studies at Noroff School of technology and digital media to become a Front-End Developer🚀🌟

 <!--